hcv1027/CarND-Capstone/README.md

 #### TwistController

 It is one of the main function I need to implement in this project.
 It works for computing the value of throttle, steer and brake accroading to the current vehicle's linear and angular velocities and the desired linear and angular velocities published by `WaypointFollower`.
+I fine tune the parameters based on Udacity's default parameters.

 #### Final video